 SAP CRM 7.0 introduces the account life cycle functionality for the account application in the CRM WebClient 1.11.
 It consists of the single field “Life Cycle Stage”.

-The life cycle stage of an account is maintained within the account details and is available for all account categories (corporate, individual and groups), but is not available for contacts and employees.
+The life cycle stage of an account is maintained within the account details and is available for all account categories (corporate, individual, and groups), but is not available for contacts and employees.

 The “Life Cycle Stage” field is hidden in the CRM standard delivery.

-Besides providing the information indicating the current stage an account, the assignment of a life cycle stage also provides additional functions:
+Besides providing the information indicating the current stage of an account, the assignment of a life cycle stage also provides additional functions:

 A life cycle stage is technically a business partner role.
 The value range of all stages that can be maintained as a life cycle stage is a subrange of business partner roles, which have to be defined as parts of the life cycle.
-The term “life cycle” is 111•specific, which means that there is no configuration in which stages and business partner roles are grouped to form a life cycle.
+The term “life cycle” is 111 specific, which means that there is no configuration in which stages and business partner roles are grouped to form a life cycle.

 To define the assignments of stages and business partner roles to a life cycle, the existing functionality provided by role exclusion groups is reused.

 This means that only one business partner role in an exclusion group can be assigned to a business partner at any one time.
 To be able to assign another role from the exclusion group, the existing assignment has to be deleted first.
 This ensures that the assignment of roles from a role exclusion group to a business partner is unambiguous.
-The assignment of a role which is part of an exclusion group is therefore the same as assigning a unique status.
+The assignment of a role that is part of an exclusive group is therefore the same as assigning a unique status.

 The assignment of a role that is part of an exclusion group cannot be changed.
 Since this does not meet business requirements in many scenarios, where a sequence of statuses is required, transitions can be defined for roles within an exclusion group.

-These enable a defined sequence of statuses to follow on once a certain status has been established (by the assignment of a role from an exclusion group).
+These enable a defined sequence of statuses to follow once a certain status has been established (by the assignment of a role from an exclusion group).
 This can be summarized as follows:

-Note: The functionality provided by mutually exclusive roles and role exclusion groups replaces the user status functionality available in the SAP GUI business partner maintenance.
+The functionality provided by mutually exclusive roles and role exclusion groups replaces the user status functionality available in the SAP GUI business partner maintenance.

-Business partner roles which are part of a role exclusion group cannot be maintained as normal roles in the “Roles” assignment block.
+Business partner roles that are part of a role exclusion group cannot be maintained as normal roles in the “Roles” assignment block.
 If a role is assigned to a role exclusion group, it is not available on the CRM WebClient UI, but could be visible once the “Life Cycle Stage” field is displayed in the account application.